xdididon/WiFicon/README.md

 Station to stations relationships through PNL matching.
-This can theoretically reveal real world relationships especially when the clients are matched through ESSID of home network as oppose to WiFI hotspots.
-The two ESSIDs in the green is what connects these stations.
+This can theoretically reveal real world relationships especially when the clients are matched through ESSID of home network as oppose to WiFi hotspots.
+The two ESSIDs in the green box are what connects these stations.
 ![Station to station relationships](/screenshots/5.png?raw=true "Station to station relationships")

-Grid showing access points density
+Grid showing a density of access points.
 ![Statistics page](/screenshots/6.png?raw=true "Statistics page")